- Understanding Cloud Computing

 - Open the browser (i.e., Mozilla Firefox).

-- The login screen appears for azure portal, Enter your valid username and password and click on login.
+- The login screen appears for an azure portal, Enter your valid username and password and click on login.

 - Click on “Create Virtual Machines”.
 It will display the Compute Option screen.